muybien3433/marketsync/README.md

 The platform fetches and compares targeted assets in real time with over 5.4k cryptocurrencies and 1.2k stocks, providing dynamic insights to keep users informed about market fluctuations.
-It simplifies the management of cryptocurrency and stocks interests and subscriptions, while also offering the ability to create and manage personal wallets that calculate profits in real time, based on the user's preferred currency.
-Users can track assets, view detailed information, and calculate real-time profits across various asset types.
+It simplifies the management of cryptocurrency, stock, currencies and commodity interests and subscriptions, while also offering the ability to create and manage personal wallets that calculate profits in real time, based on the user's preferred currency.
+Users can track assets, view detailed information and calculate real-time profits across various asset types.

 ## Test credentials